mrdijk/EnergyEfficient_FL/fabric/k8s/cluster-setup/README.md

 # Use username ubuntu (-u), this is the same as the local ssh command used to log into the VM
 ansible-playbook -i inventory/dynamos-cluster/inventory.ini cluster.yml -b -v -u ubuntu --private-key=~/.ssh/slice_key
 # Next, you can follow the subsequent step in the k8s_setup.ipynb notebook
-TODO: left off here, continue further
+TODO: left off here, continue further, now execution is fully working
+TODO: change folder structure to k8s-setup and dynamos-setup, then add scripts and retest this a bit

 # You can run the above command with some modifications to test variables, such as: